Published on September 1st, 2017 | by Ruben0

 Three very old wines from soleras established in 1876 when the bodegas were founded.

-- Fino Imperial VORS: not actually a Fino but a 30+ years old Amontillado from a solera of six stages.
+- Fino Imperial VORS: actually not a Fino but a 30+ years old Amontillado from a solera of six stages.
 It is a ‘natural’ Amontillado, which means the flor died naturally – no alcohol was added to actively kill the flor.
-It is refreshed with Manzanilla rather than Fino, which helps to maintain its bracing character.
+It used to be refreshed with Manzanilla rather than Fino, which helped to maintain its bracing character.

 - Oloroso Victoria Regina VORS: an old Oloroso from a solera founded in 1876.
 It reaches a natural 20% ABV.